The 4 Levels of Structured Reporting in Radiology: A Framework for Enterprise Automation

 Level 2 – Standardized Layout AND Structured Content Structured Reports

 Level 2 builds upon the standardized layout by incorporating structured content and organizing clinical information beyond organ-specific details5.
-Depending on the reporting tool (Powerscribe, M*Modal, etc.), dropdown menus, pick lists, and point-and-click supplement speech recognition to facilitate the insertion of routine, structured content.
+Depending on the reporting tool (PowerScribe, Fluency, etc.), dropdown menus, picklists, and point-and-click functions supplement speech recognition to facilitate the insertion of routine, structured content.

-Level 2 implementations are less common due to IT dependencies, especially for non-technologically savvy radiologists with little free time.
+Level 2 implementations are less common due to IT dependencies, particularly among non-technically proficient radiologists with limited free time.

-One particular use of structured content is to assist in implementing clinical decision support systems such as TI-RADS or LI-RADS.
-These systems standardized data and content further through clear definitions, specific terms, grading systems, or points.
-However, everyone who has tried an implementation can attest to the significant shortcomings of common reporting tools such as Powerscribe.
+One particular use of structured content is to support the implementation of clinical decision support systems, such as ACR TI-RADS or LI-RADS.
+These systems further standardized data and content through clear definitions, specific terms, grading systems, or point systems.
+However, anyone who has implemented these tools can attest to the significant shortcomings of common reporting tools such as Nuance PowerScribe when handling complex ACR TI-RADS or O-RADS scoring.

-Similar to Level 1, efficiency and rigidity can be challenges for those experienced in radiology reporting.
+As with Level 1, efficiency and rigidity can pose challenges for experienced radiology reporters.
 Interestingly, structured content was occasionally associated with less accurate reports when inappropriate ‘normal’ template text was not deleted or modified.

-Level 3 – Standardized, Structured, and Automated Structured Reports
+Level 3 – Standardized, Structured, and Automated Structured Reporting Solution

-Level 3, Automation, builds upon the standardized template and structured content to prefill Findings and some Impressions to create a draft report.
+Level 3, Automation, builds on the standardized template and structured content to prefill Findings and some Impressions, creating a draft report.
 Automation is in addition to macros and picklists in Level 2.
 In academic settings, residents or fellows often serve as manual ‘automation’ tools to create draft reports 😭.

-However, dedicated software has emerged to automate the creation of draft reports.
+However, dedicated software has emerged to automate the creation of ‘preliminary’ reports.

 Many sites implemented ‘partially automated’ solutions.
-These sites use applications from Modlink or Laurel Bridge to transfer measurements to the reporting program.
-My previous blog research and data collection found that 50% of fields in report templates are ‘qualitative’ versus quantitative (measurement) information11.
-Qualitative information is everything from echogenicity to the existence of gallstones and Murphy’s sign.
-One point of the blog was that a measurement-only solution does not reach the productivity and quality of Level 3 implementation since it only addresses one-half of the fields in a template.
+These sites use applications from Modlink or Laurel Bridge to transfer DICOM SR measurement data to the reporting program.
+My previous article [50% of fields are Qualitative] found 50% of fields in report templates are ‘qualitative’ versus quantitative (measurement) information11.
+Qualitative information encompasses echogenicity, the presence of gallstones, and Murphy’s sign.
+One point of the blog was that a measurement-only solution does not achieve the productivity and quality of a Level 3 implementation because it addresses only half of the template fields.

 AI, DEXA, CT and other Modalities

-Although automation is most commonly implemented with Ultrasound, the second most often used modality is DEXA.
-DEXA is a simpler implementation since there are no worksheets for qualitative information.
+Although ultrasound is most commonly used for reporting automation, the second most frequently used modality is DEXA.
+DEXA is a more straightforward implementation because it requires no worksheets for qualitative information.
 Automation is also possible in 3D labs, where technicians perform segmentation and measurement tasks.
 Coronary calcium scoring is a sample opportunity that comes to mind.

-There has been a steady increase in artificial intelligence applications that perform image analysis to create report content.
+There has been a steady increase in the use of artificial intelligence applications for image analysis to generate report content.
 These AI tools are often limited to a specific clinical application and research settings.
-Regardless, AI tools can be combined with software that automates the drafting of all reports in an imaging department – such software is Imorgon Medical.
+Regardless, AI tools can be combined with specialized radiology reporting software to automate the drafting of all reports in an imaging department.

 Imorgon Solution

 Imorgon can improve every healthcare organization’s clinical practice reporting process to Level 3.
-It overcomes the auto-text and picklist limitations of existing reporting packages.
-Imorgon eliminates the dictation of measurements and most qualitative data.
+It overcomes the limitations of auto-text and picklists in existing reporting packages.
+Imorgon eliminates the need to transcribe measurements and most qualitative data.
 Features enabling this include:

 - Automatic retrieval of prior measurements and radiological reports